10.2 Administration and governance of youth work

 Also at state level, youth offices (Landesjugendämter) perform important supporting and coordinating tasks for youth work.
 Like their local counterparts, the state youth offices also consist of two pillars: an administrative office and the state youth services committee (Landesjugendhilfeausschuss), made up of politicians and experts who specialise in this field.
 The state youth offices act as consultants to practical training institutions and associations, provide training opportunities for youth work professionals and funding for youth residential training centres [see Art.
 85(2) Social Code Book VIII (SGB VIII)], among others.

 The major national organisation in the field of youth policy is the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (Bundesministerium für Familie, Senioren, Frauen und Jugend, BMFSFJ).
 As the supreme federal authority, it is the task of BMFSFJ to promote and provide funding wherever child and youth services carries supraregional significance and where, by its nature, it cannot be effectively supported by a federal state alone (Art.
 83(1) SGB VIII).
 A central task of BMFSFJ is to draft federal laws.
 Any federal laws that touch on the interests of the federal states require an authorising resolution of the Federal Council (Bundesrat) in addition.
-Whilst federal law-making activities in recent years have not directly focussed on youth work, they have had an impact on the field; for example, the 2012 Federal Child Protection Act (Bundeskinderschutzgesetz) which introduced a new law requiring persons who work with children and young people to present a Criminal Records Bureau check.
+Whilst federal law-making activities in recent past have not directly focussed on youth work, they have had an impact on the field; for example, the 2012 Federal Child Protection Act (Bundeskinderschutzgesetz) which introduced a new law requiring persons who work with children and young people to present a Criminal Records Bureau check.
 The same applies to the requirements – in force since June 2021 – for the inclusive opening of child and youth work activities.

 BMFSFJ is also responsible for the Federal Child and Youth Plan (Kinder- und Jugendplan, KJP).
 This funding tool (see “Support to youth work > Funding”) provides financial assistance in particular for supraregional support structures and associations of open and associational youth work organisations as well as for exemplary projects designed to develop the field further.